markgordon22/MAKE-YOUR-MARK/README.md

 ## Testing ##

 For testing I used [W3 HTML validator](https://validator.w3.org/) to check on errors in my html code for all and to correct them for submission.
+I received errors from each of the four pages of the website.

+*

 I also used [W3 CSS validator](http://jigsaw.w3.org/css-validator/) to check on errors to eventually be corrected for final submission.